-Editor’s tip: Texturising sprays are the secret weapon in any It girl’s hair routine.
-Spraying your hair first with the VO5 Dry Texturising Spray gives fine, slippery hair a more grippy texture, creating the perfect base for styling.
+Editor’s tip: If you’re only using dry shampoo to freshen up greasy roots, you’re missing a trick.
+Dry shampoos like TRESemmé Day 2 Volumising Dry Shampoo are the secret weapon in any It girl’s hair routine!
+Spraying your hair with it before styling gives fine, slippery strands a more grippy texture, creating the perfect base for styling.

 Choppy layers of varying lengths can be incorporated into almost any cut and act as clever thickening devices, giving the hair a more 3D finish.

 Shaggy Shoulder Length with Bangs

 A shag cut might seem a little intimidating but its volume-boosting abilities are undeniable.
 Plus, the modern incarnation channels more ‘effortless French girl’ than ’70s Mick Jagger.

 If you’re looking for haircuts for fine straight hair, adding shape to your style is very important.
 Dakota Johnson’s bangs soften her face and give her long, straight hair more life and personality.

 Simply spritz your fave dry shampoo (we heart the TIGI Bed Head Oh Bee Hive!
 Dry Shampoo for its root-lifting properties) into the base of your fringe and use your fingers to rub it all in.
 It will get to work soaking up any excess oils for a refreshed, plumped-up look, without you having to actually wash your hair!